 Student Support Services

-Students who are identified through a comprehensive assessment process as having special needs are eligible for an Individual Learning Plan or ILP.
+Students who are identified through a comprehensive assessment process (usually a psycho-educational assessment) as having learning differences, including gifted students, are eligible for an Individual Learning Plan or ILP.
 An ILP is an academic and/or behavioral plan that outlines the suggested support services for the student and states specific learning goals for the student.
 The ILP includes information on a student’s unique learning profile, identifies the needed accommodations and modifications to the curriculum, instruction and the classroom environment that would assist the student in meeting his/her potential.
-The ILP is updated annually.
+The ILP is agreed to with all parties and updated annually.

 The Student Support Team provides support using a variety of methods to meet the learning needs of students such as: